ISAITB/docs-tdl/source/testcase/index.rst

 Test case logging
 +++++++++++++++++

-The test case's **logging level** affects log statements produced automatically by the test bed or :ref:`added explicitly by the test case<tdl-step-log>`.
+The test case's **logging level** affects log statements produced automatically by the Test Bed or :ref:`added explicitly by the test case<tdl-step-log>`.
-While executing a test session, the test bed automatically produces the following log output:
+While executing a test session, the Test Bed automatically produces the following log output:

 * At ``DEBUG`` level, information on each step's start, end and latest status.
 * At ``INFO`` level, information on key lifecycle points such as the start and end of the session.